Make America Great Again: Use by Donald Trump

-In December 2011, Trump made a statement in which he said he was unwilling to rule out running as a presidential candidate in the future, explaining "I must leave all of my options open because, above all else, we must make America great again."
-Also in December 2011, he published a book using as a subtitle the similar phrase "Making America #1 Again"which in a 2015 reissue was changed to "Make America Great Again!"
+In December 2011, following speculation that he would challenge sitting president Barack Obama in the 2012 United States presidential election, Trump released a statement in which he said he was unwilling to rule out running as a presidential candidate in the future, explaining "I must leave all of my options open because, above all else, we must make America great again."
+In December 2011, he also published a book using as a subtitle the similar phrase "Making America #1 Again", which in a 2015 reissue was changed to "Make America Great Again!"
+On January 1, 2012, a group of Trump supporters filed paperwork with the Texas secretary of state's office to create the "Make America Great Again Party", which would have allowed Trump to be that party's nominee if he had decided to become a third-party candidate in the presidential election.

-On January 1, 2012, a group of Trump supporters filed paperwork with the Texas Secretary of State's office to create the "Make America Great Again Party", which would have allowed Trump to be that party's nominee if he had decided to become a third-party candidate in the 2012 presidential election.
-Trump himself began using the slogan formally on November 7, 2012, the day after Barack Obama won his reelection against Mitt Romney.
-By his own account, Trump first considered "We Will Make America Great", but did not feel like it had the right "ring" to it.
+Trump began using the slogan formally on November 7, 2012, the day after Barack Obama won his re-election against Mitt Romney.
+Trump used the slogan in an August 2013 interview with Jonathan Karl.
+By his own account, he first considered "We Will Make America Great", but did not feel like it had the right "ring" to it.
 "Make America Great" was his next slogan idea, but upon further reflection, he felt that it was a slight to America because it implied that America was never great.
-After selecting "Make America Great Again", Trump immediately had an attorney register it.
-(Trump later said he was unaware of Reagan's use in 1980 until 2015, but noted that "he didn't trademark it.")
-On November 12 he signed an application with the United States Patent and Trademark Office requesting exclusive rights to use the slogan for political purposes.
+He eventually selected the phrase "Make America Great Again", later claiming that he was unaware of Reagan's use in 1980 until 2015, but noted that "he didn't trademark it."
+On November 12, he signed an application with the United States Patent and Trademark Office requesting exclusive rights to use the slogan for political purposes.
 It was registered as a service mark on July 14, 2015, after Trump formally began his 2016 presidential campaign and demonstrated that he was using the slogan for the purpose stated on the application.
-Trump used the slogan in public as early as August 2013, in an interview with Jonathan Karl.